 Need a sophisticated way to say thank you to a colleague or good friend?
 Your best bet is their favorite flower, but if you are uncertain, go with a pale flower.
 Whites, pinks, and yellows show your appreciation.
 Carnations, lilies and daisies fit well into this category.

-Whatever the occasion, flowers are always a nice touch, and there’s always ways to make your offering a little extra special.
+Whatever the occasion, flowers are always a nice touch, and there are always ways to make your offering a little extra special.